Ayan-Khan-47/Numerical-Mathematics/README.md

 This repository is made by and credited to Mohd Ayan Khan.

 This code can be used by anyone for open source project.
+To use some of the code you need to import dependency of fathzer in your project build.

 This repository contains many numerical methods source code in java languages.